ScholarBench: A Bilingual Benchmark for Abstraction, Comprehension, and Reasoning Evaluation in Academic Contexts: Open Scholar Benchmark

 \begin{itemize} \item All five question types are derived from a single paragraph, and the evidence required to answer each question must be explicitly present in the paragraph. \item Questions should be designed to avoid the use of referential noun phrases (e.g., demonstratives or determiners) that do not directly point to specific content in the paragraph.
 Due to certain attributes such as research objectives and conclusions (see Table~\ref{fig:categories}), expressions like “this study” may be automatically generated.
 During the review process, we ensure such referential phrases are excluded from the question prompt. \item In \texttt{ScholarBench}, short-answer questions are designed to have a single correct answer.
 Ambiguous cases that could allow multiple valid answers are excluded, enabling evaluation of whether the LLM can generate a precise response.
 This design is important for assessing reasoning ability with parametric knowledge. \end{itemize}

-To measure inter-annotator agreement during the benchmark validation process, we report the average scores given by two annotators across two evaluation dimensions—\textit{Evaluation} and \textit{Assessment}—as shown in Table~\ref{tab:data-human-eval}.
-For this, we randomly sample 1\% of the examples in each language and have the annotators evaluate them independently.
-The resulting Kappa coefficients~\cite{kappa} indicate a high level of agreement: 0.614 for English and 0.706 for Korean, demonstrating that \texttt{ScholarBench} provides consistent and reliable annotations.
+To measure inter-annotator agreement during the benchmark validation process, we report the evaluation scores given by three annotators across two evaluation dimensions—\textit{Assessment} and \textit{Evaluation}—as shown in Table~\ref{tab:data-human-eval}.
+For this, we randomly sample 9.1\% of the examples in each language, which were independently assessed by the annotators, with overlapping cases cross-annotated by three annotators.
+The resulting Kappa coefficients~\cite{kappa} indicate a high level of agreement: 0.621 for English and 0.742 for Korean, demonstrating that \texttt{ScholarBench} provides consistent and reliable annotations.